Psychologist | Researcher | Perinatal Mental Health Specialist

 My research centers on the psychology of working, with particular interest in how working conditions and social policies affect physical, social, and psychological well-being.
 Increasingly, my scholarship bridges vocational psychology with maternal and perinatal mental health, focusing on reproductive autonomy, parental leave, and the ways decent work and supportive workplaces contribute to healthy parenthood.

-Whether through clinical care or research, my goal is to understand and promote environments—at work, at home, and in society—that allow people to thrive.
+Whether through clinical care or research, my goal is to understand and promote environment at work, at home, and in society that allow people to thrive.